controllables.Piston

 Sends a signal to move the piston shaft to the position

-being fully extended.from controllables import Piston import time piston = Piston(0) # set the target position to 50% piston.move_to(.5) time.sleep(2) # release the target position piston.stop()
+positionbetween0and1with0being fully retracted and1being fully extended.from controllables import Piston import time piston = Piston(0) # set the target position to 50% piston.move_to(.5) time.sleep(2) # release the target position piston.stop()

 - position() float